- Electrical Engineering

 - Civil Engineering

-Spectrum Solar is a 30 megawatt ground-mounted solar project that was installed over 310 acres.
-Westwood was brought onto the project as it was entering the permitting phase and soon identified challenges with the project design that needed to be addressed.
-Overcoming these challenges would be critical to ensuring the project’s contractor could meet their guaranteed production from the PV plant.
+Spectrum Solar is a 30 MW ground-mounted solar project installed over 310 acres.
+Westwood was brought onto the project as it was entering the permitting phase and we soon identified challenges with the project design that needed to be addressed.
+Overcoming these challenges was critical to ensuring the project’s contractor could meet their guaranteed production from the PV plant.

 Managing Unpredictable Soils

-The original civil grading plan, which was produced by another consultant, accounted for a projected amount of “material shrinkage”.
-However, once work began, the soil did not behave as expected due to the varying soil properties encountered on site, requiring significant changes to the design and construction plans.
+The original civil grading plan, which was produced by another consultant, accounted for a projected amount of “material shrinkage.”
+However, once work began, the soil did not behave as expected due to the varying soil properties encountered onsite, requiring significant changes to the design and construction plans.
 Westwood made the necessary design adjustments and submitted the plans to the County for plan approval.
 Following plan approval, the physical grading in the field was revised in a timely manner.
-Thorough communication and a rapid response were imperative to solving this challenge keeping the project on schedule.
+Thorough communication and a rapid response were imperative to solving this challenge and keeping the project on schedule.

 The site was designed to convey stormwater runoff through shallow channels running the length of the project.
 Erosion became a serious concern because of the soil types and the lack of natural vegetation.
 In response, additional sediment control devices were designed and installed throughout the channels and a liquid soil stabilizer was applied to the final graded surface for stabilization and dust mitigation.
 These measures significantly reduced the soil loss usually experienced through wind and rain on similar sites.